airosu/scss-project-starter/README.md

 # SCSS Project Starter

 This starter contains a folder structure that i normally use when starting a new project.
 This is not a framework, but more of a style guide.
 The architecture used is a variation of the 7-1 pattern (https://sass-guidelin.es/#architecture), with the BEM (block__element--modifier) methodology used for styling (http://getbem.com/).
+I have also included some generic styles for a few common elements (block panel, button, page, etc.), feel free to remove / edit these.

 ## Getting Started